yifeiHuang623/CTIM-Rec/README.md

 # CTIM-Rec

-A PyTorch-based experimental repository for POI recommendation / next POI prediction.
+A PyTorch-based experimental repository for next POI prediction.
 The project currently includes the `CTIM_Rec` model and example datasets for `NYC`, `TKY`, and `CA`.

 ## Structure